35 Engaging Five Senses Activities Kids Love

 Help them see, hear, smell, touch, and taste the world!

 Learning about the five senses is a classic preschool and kindergarten unit.
 Yes, it’s fun to watch students taste something super sour, or take a listening walk around the school, but why do we teach the five senses?
-Here’s everything you need to teach the five senses, including rationale, books, songs, and activities.
+Here’s everything you need to know to teach the five senses, plus engaging activities to do so.

 What are the five senses?

-The five senses are the primary ways that we experience the world around us.
+The five senses are the primary ways that humans experience the world around them.

 Why do students need to learn about the five senses?